geoff-project/coi/docs/api.md

     :show-inheritance:

     .. warning::
-        This class is considered *unstable* and may change arbitrarily between minor releases.
+        This class is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.

 .. autoexception:: cernml.coi.unstable.japc_utils.StreamError

     .. warning::
-        This exception is considered *unstable* and may change arbitrarily between minor releases.
+        This exception is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.

 .. autoexception:: cernml.coi.unstable.japc_utils.JavaException

     .. warning::
-        This exception is considered *unstable* and may change arbitrarily between minor releases.
+        This exception is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.
 ```